 Wondering how to get started whitewater kayaking around the Seattle area?
-Here's a rundown of some 2018 classes.
+Here's a rundown of some places that offer instruction.

-I took their Whitewater Fever Class and I think it's a great way to start.
+I took their Whitewater Fever Class waaaay back in around 2007 and I think it's a great way to start.
 It's 5 sessions that take place on evenings and weekends so a person with regular working hours can do it, and it includes two pool sessions, which I think is a big deal because in my opinion NWOC is really good at teaching the Eskimo roll and that's where they do it.
-In 2018 they’ve got two Whitewater Fever classes, one starting June 4 and the other on July 9.

 Washington Kayak Club

 Washington Kayak Club is a great organization for beginners, even if you don't get in on their yearly class.
 You'll connect with a lot of newer paddlers and WKC organizes trips on Class II and III run by more experienced paddlers who are ready and willing to rescue and clean up a yard sale.